 Finn: No, let's always be stupid, forever!

-- In the Willas Wild Life episode Feathered Friends, the penguins Inky, Blinky, and Bob invite three penguin friends over for a party at their new place, a winter wonderland they created in the attic of Willa's house.
+In the Willas Wild Life episode Feathered Friends, the penguins Inky, Blinky, and Bob invite three penguin friends over for a party at their new place, a winter wonderland they created in the attic of Willa's house.
 These "friends" not only treat Willa and the other animals like non-entities, they invite over a large number of penguins that Inky, Blink, and Bob don't recognize and proceed to have a large party, excluding Inky, Blink, and Bob's other animal friends.
-It's not clear whether this was supposed to be an Aesop about being careful that some who call you friends.
-There were additional elements of the Aesop about impressing others that aren't really interested for what you have instead of who you are (a phenomenon that continues to be prevalent in many society circles, and the guest penguins did have stereotypical Hollywood New England names like Smitty, Henry, and Boomton).
+It's not clear whether this was supposed to be an Aesop about being careful that some who call you friends may just be using you.
+There were additional elements of the Aesop about impressing others that are more interested in what you have than who you are (a phenomenon that continues to be prevalent in many society circles, and the guest penguins did have stereotypical Hollywood New England names like Smitty, Henry, and Boomton).
 Curiously, enough, Smitty, Henry, and Boomton remained silent during their time onscreen as did all of the other guest penguins.
 Inky, at least felt that because those so called "friends" were also penguins, they'd be cool with Willa and the rest of the gang.
 This suggests a not often taken approach on the issue of racism, where you find out that your old group of friends may not like your other group of friends because your new group of friends includes individuals of the wrong race.
-The only problem with this approach is the guest penguins didn't particularly act warm towards Inky, Blink, and Bob either; they did appear to wordlessly nod in approval of their attic setup, however.
-And their behavior towards Willa and the other animals wasn't so much hostile, but just dismissive (At one point, a guest penguin after eating a fish, disposed of the fishbone by putting it into Willa's hand (without so much as a look at Willa) as though she were a servant.
+However, the guest penguins behavior towards Willa and the other animals wasn't so much hostile, but just dismissive (At one point, a guest penguin after eating a fish, disposed of the fishbone by putting it into Willa's hand (without so much as a look at Willa) as though she were a servant.
 Inky's description of them as friends seems as an Informed Attribute.
 This is a case where dialogue and character background from the guest penguins would have probably cleared things up.